deadlyedge/Piano/README.md

   remove an object

+  use Tk for loading file

   and
-  I acturally start this program with winsound mouldue, and it did works.  and through winsound I showed my kid the connection in frequency and sound with the Beep function, so I keep that name used continued.
+  I actually start this program with winsound module, and it did works.
+Through winsound I showed my kid the connection in frequency and sound with the Beep function, so I keep that name used continued.

-This program is written in python 3.7 with pygame 1.9.6, although it could work with python 3.8 but you have to choose install the beta version of pygame or it will not installed successfully.
+This program is written in python 3.7 with pygame 1.9.6, although it could work with python 3.8 but you have to choose install the beta version of pygame (2.0) or it will not installed successfully.

 I am study coding from home by myself, so if anyone think any idea which could make my code looks better, you're my teacher!